Cinema of the United States: History

-1894–1907: Origins and Fort Lee
+Origins and Fort Lee

-The first recorded instance of photographs capturing and reproducing motion was a series of photographs of a running horse by Eadweard Muybridge, which he took in Palo Alto, California, using a set of still cameras placed in a row.
+The earliest recorded instance of motion capture was Eadweard Muybridge’s series of photographs depicting a running horse, which he took in Palo Alto, California using a set of still cameras placed in a row.
 Muybridge's accomplishment led inventors everywhere to attempt to make similar devices.
-In the United States, Thomas Edison was among the first to produce such a device, the kinetoscope.
+In the United States, Thomas Edison was among the first to produce such a device, the kinetoscope and kinetograph.

-The history of cinema in the United States can trace its roots to the East Coast where, at one time, Fort Lee, New Jersey, was the motion-picture capital of America.
-The industry got its start at the end of the 19th century with the construction of Thomas Edison's "Black Maria", the first motion-picture studio in West Orange, New Jersey.
+The history of cinema in the United States can trace its roots to the East Coast, where, at one time, Fort Lee, New Jersey, was the motion-picture capital of America.
+The American film industry began at the end of the 19th century, with the construction of Thomas Edison's "Black Maria", the first motion-picture studio in West Orange, New Jersey.
 The cities and towns on the Hudson River and Hudson Palisades offered land at costs considerably less than New York City across the river and benefited greatly as a result of the phenomenal growth of the film industry at the turn of the 20th century.

-The industry began attracting both capital and an innovative workforce.
+The industry began attracting both capital and innovative work forces.
 In 1907, when the Kalem Company began using Fort Lee as a location for filming in the area, other filmmakers quickly followed.
 In 1909, a forerunner of Universal Studios, the Champion Film Company, built the first studio.
 Others quickly followed and either built new studios or leased facilities in Fort Lee.
-In the 1910s and 1920s, film companies such as the Independent Moving Pictures Company, Peerless Studios, The Solax Company, Éclair Studios, Goldwyn Picture Corporation, American Méliès (Star Films), World Film Company, Biograph Studios, Fox Film Corporation, Pathé Frères, Metro Pictures Corporation, Victor Film Company, and Selznick Pictures Corporation were all making pictures in Fort Lee.
-Such notables as Mary Pickford got their start at Biograph Studios.
+In the 1910s and 1920s, film companies such as the Independent Moving Pictures Company, Peerless Pictures Studios, Solax Studios, Eclair, Goldwyn Pictures Corporation, Star Film (Georges Méliès), World Film Company, Biograph Studios, Fox Film Corporation, Société Pathé Frères, Metro-Goldwyn-Mayer Studios Inc., Victor Film Company, and Selznick International Pictures were all making pictures in Fort Lee.
+Many notable actors, such as Mary Pickford, got their start at Biograph Studios.